 C D

 Figure 2 Intra- and postoperative images.
-A: Intraoperative view showing the cirrhosis and the post-SIRT relative atrophy of the left liver.
-B: Resected specimen showing small residual cancer cells foci with the necrotic and fibrotic zone targeted by segment IV high-dose SIRT.
-C: Pathological view showing massive necrosis and fibrosis together with the presence of microspheres. d: Pathological view showing a residual hepatocellular carcinoma focus, surrounded by necrosis and fibrosis together with the presence of microspheres.
+A: Intraoperative view showing the cirrhosis and the post-SIRT relative atrophy of the left liver; B: Resected specimen showing small residual cancer cells foci with the necrotic and fibrotic zone targeted by segment IV high-dose SIRT; C: Pathological view showing massive necrosis and fibrosis together with the presence of microspheres; d: Pathological view showing a residual hepatocellular carcinoma focus, surrounded by necrosis and fibrosis together with the presence of microspheres.